chatasos/crinv/README.md

 ```

 # Files
-All otuput filenames are created automatically after removing any extension from the
-devices input filename and adding the right string to it.
+All output filenames are created automatically after removing any extension from the input filename and adding the right string to it.

 If the input file is named `devices.txt`, then the following output files are created: